Welcome to this on-line resource that aims to support a POISE Workshop.

 - Document and express alternative questions or approaches that further explore the five binary dimensions under discussion (psychomotor)

-The full sequence, with links to associated resources, is available free of charge and accessible here.
+The full sequence, with links to associated resources, is available free of charge.

 - An internet connection, sound system and projection capabilities